BigSoftVideo/DOTE/video.md

 [![Video panel](images/video/slider3.png)](images/video/slider3.png) Freeview

 1. One can manually switch between active videos and viewports on the fly.
-However, this is only possible if the primary video panel is not locked to Video-cues; if it is locked, then it will always follow the active video selected in video-cues.
+However, this is only possible if the primary video panel is _not locked_ to Video-cues; if it is locked, then it will always follow the active video selected in video-cues.
 2. By clicking the save viewport button, and thus follow Video-cues is deactivated, then one can automatically save and restore whatever video is selected and any changes to its viewport in the current video panel.
 3. In addition, if freeview is selected, and thus follow Video-cues and save viewport are deactivated, the active media showing in the primary video panel can be selected manually, as can the zoom and pan.
 Changes will not be saved.

+If at any time you try to create, edit or move a video-cue when the [lock video to video-cue](video.md#video-tips) slider button is not selected, then _DOTE_ will warn you that video-cues will not be tracked in the video panels unless you toggle them on in one or both video panels.

 Depending on the quality and bit rate of the videos and the power of your computer, one can play/loop the video and switch live between synchronised videos of the event that the current Project (and Transcripts) covers.